More Photos

 45 KM

-We have included a bike-free day to allow you to experience some of the other attractions of 'fun' Funchal.
-We've also included a return ticket on the cable car that links Funchal with the suburb of Monte, some 500 metres up the hillside.
-Monte is a great place to do some exploring - you can visit the pilgrimage church, Nossa Senhora do Monte and the Monte Palace tropical garden.
-Another attraction is undoubtedly the Monte Toboggan run, where you can get whisked away to the city in a large wicker car on two skis, accompanied by two 'carreiros' in their traditional white uniforms and straw hats.
-As another option, you could take a walk beside one of the 'levadas', Madeira's famous irrigation channels.
-You'll soon learn that Madeira is a lot of fun without a bike, too.
+We have included a bike-free day to allow you to experience some of Funchal's other attractions, along with a return ticket for the cable car that links the city with the charming hillside suburb of Monte, some 500 metres above.
+Monte is a great place to do some exploring - wonderful for a simple stroll, and you can visit the church of Nossa Senhora do Monte or lose yourself in a plethora of colours and textures at the Monte Palace tropical gardens.
+Another attraction is the famous Monte Toboggan Run, where the adventurous can get whisked back to the city in a large wicker sled, steered by two 'carreiros' wearing traditional white uniforms and straw hats.
+Another breath-taking yet rather more serene option is to take a walk alongside one of the 'levadas', Madeira's famous irrigation channels.
+You'll learn that Madeira is a lot of fun without a bike, too!

 Accommodation